Too Many Washingtonians Can’t Get the Care They Need

 Children, adults, and seniors are suffering.
 It doesn't have to be this way.

-These evidence-based providers work under the supervision of a dentist to deliver routine care and oral health education, freeing up dentists to do more complicated procedures.
-Mid-level dental providers are a proven safe, and effective way to increase access to dental care.
+These highly-trained, cost-effective providers work under the supervision of a dentist to deliver routine care and oral health education, freeing up dentists to do more complicated procedures.
+Dental therapists are a proven safe, and effective way to increase access to dental care.